 Dove hunters are required to have a plug in their gun limiting them to three shells.
-They must also register with HIP when they buy their small game hunting license or by calling 1-855-242-3683 or by registering online.
-Go to www.iowadnr.gov and click on the "Buy Your License" sales site link.
+They must also register with HIP either through the Go Outdoors lowa app on their smartphone or through a link at www.iowadnr.gov/waterfowl.
+Once registered, hunters will need to write their confirmation number on their license, print an updated copy of their license or take a screenshot of their confirmation on their phone to show proof.
+Conservation officers will be enforcing this requirement.

 Hunters may use lead shot to hunt doves, except on the wildlife areas listed on p.
 19.